Wall Street rallies and US stocks recover much of Friday's wipeout

 The yield on the 10-year Treasury eased a bit to 4.20% from 4.23% late Friday.

-The two-year yield, which moves more closely with expectations for Fed action, held at 3.69%.
+The two-year yield, which moves more closely with expectations for Fed action, rose to 3.70% from 3.69% late Friday.

 “In our view, if the Fed starts to cut rates at its September meeting, we believe this would be supportive for markets,” according to David Lefkowitz, head of US equities at UBS Global Wealth Management.